Canoeing

 Hiking

 While most of Quetico Park is accessible by water only, there are some hiking trails accessible from the Dawson Trail Campground near Atikokan.
-Hiking the trails takes approximately 30 minutes to 3.5 hours and range from moderate to strenuous.
+Hiking the trails takes approximately 30 minutes to 3.5 hours and ranges from moderate to strenuous.

 Swimming